-It is more important than reducing or correcting dark circles that they are not allowed to happen.
-This will not only make our eyes and face look beautiful but health will also be better.
+It is more important than reducing or correcting dark circles that are not allowed to happen.
+This will not only make our eyes and face look beautiful but our health will also be better.

 - Eat a balanced diet that is rich in vitamin K and iron such as green leafy vegetables, beans, and non-vegetarian food.

 - Vitamin ‘A’ is very useful for eye health.
 It is found in plenty of milk and milk products, fish eggs, fruits, and green leafy vegetables.